 (2) If the Minister shall at any time desire any such helium to be developed and recovered the Crown shall reimburse the licensee or lessee a reasonable amount in respect of the cost of discovery (having regard to the estimated value of the helium) and the licensee or lessee shall have the option of undertaking such development and recovery by notice in writing to the Minister within one month of the notification to the licensee or lessee.

-(3) The amount of such reimbursement and the manner and terms of such development by the Minister and the licensee and lessee and in default of agreement shall be determined by arbitration under the provisions of the Arbitration Act 1895.
+(3) The amount of such reimbursement and the manner and terms of such development by the Minister and the licensee and lessee and in default of agreement shall be determined by arbitration under the provisions of the Commercial Arbitration Act 2012.

-[Section 14 amended by No. 12 of 1951 s.
-3.]
+[Section 14 amended: No. 12 of 1951 s.
+3; No. 23 of 2012 s.
+45.]

 [15-18.
-Repealed by No. 8 of 1940 s.
+Repealed: No. 8 of 1940 s.
 2.]

 19. Permit to explore, license to prospect, etc. not transferable without Minister’s approval

-(1) A permit to explore, license to prospect or petroleum lease issued or granted under this Act or any share or interest therein shall not be transferred or assigned without the approval of he Minister being first obtained.
+(1) A permit to explore, license to prospect or petroleum lease issued or granted under this Act or any share or interest therein shall not be transferred or assigned without the approval of the Minister being first obtained.

 (2) A transfer of a permit to explore, license to prospect or petroleum lease is of no effect until it is registered in the manner prescribed.

-(3) A transfer or assignment of any right, title, estate or interest in any permit to explore, license or prospect or petroleum lease to any person or corporation, not being a person domiciled within, or a corporation formed and registered within the Commonwealth, as the case may be, shall not be registered unless he Minister is satisfied that there are exceptional reasons which justify the registration.
+(3) A transfer or assignment of any right, title, estate or interest in any permit to explore, license or prospect or petroleum lease to any person or corporation, not being a person domiciled within, or a corporation formed and registered within the Commonwealth, as the case may be, shall not be registered unless the Minister is satisfied that there are exceptional reasons which justify the registration.

-(4) A permit to explore, license to prospect and petroleum lease issued or granted under this Act and the regulations may subject to this Act and the regulations be mortgaged or otherwise encumbered by the holder or lessee of he permit, license or lease and shall, in the case of a judgment or order of any court being obtained against the holder or lessee, or in the event of the death, bankruptcy or liquidation of the holder or lessee, be subject to law in the same manner and to the same extent as other property of the holder or lessee is subject.
+(4) A permit to explore, license to prospect and petroleum lease issued or granted under this Act and the regulations may subject to this Act and the regulations be mortgaged or otherwise encumbered by the holder or lessee of the permit, license or lease and shall, in the case of a judgment or order of any court being obtained against the holder or lessee, or in the event of the death, bankruptcy or liquidation of the holder or lessee, be subject to law in the same manner and to the same extent as other property of the holder or lessee is subject.

-[Section 19 inserted by No. 66 of 1954 s.
+[Section 19 inserted: No. 66 of 1954 s.
 4.]

 19A.
 Prohibitions against exploring, prospecting and mining for petroleum